DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 Besides video platforms such as YouTube, İzlesene or DailyMotion, there are many illegal streaming websites that offer links to Turkish and foreign TV series.
-These “series websites” often use Russian or Asian video platforms such as VK that are more difficult to control through national regulation.
+These 'series websites' often use Russian or Asian video platforms such as VK that are more difficult to control through national regulation.
 They even offer subtitles for foreign content.
 Most of these offshore video services target the Turkish diaspora as well as